splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-annotations.rst

 Image URLs
 =================

-Any image hosted at a URL can be rendered as an image in the payload of an incident.
+Any _image/spoc hosted at a URL can be rendered as an _image/spoc in the payload of an incident.

-.. note:: Splunk On-Call does not accept attachments and we do not store images.
-Any images annotated to incidents must be hosted and available via URL link.
+.. note:: Splunk On-Call does not accept attachments and we do not store _image/spocs.
+Any _image/spocs annotated to incidents must be hosted and available via URL link.

-If the payload from your monitoring tool includes an image URL in a field, you can use variable expansion to import the value of that field into the annotation as you see here.
+If the payload from your monitoring tool includes an _image/spoc URL in a field, you can use variable expansion to import the value of that field into the annotation as you see here.

    **When** field_of_your_choice **matches** * **using** wildcard

-   **Annotate the alert with:** Image URL [selected from dropdown] Load Graph [label] ${{load_graph_field_name_here}}
+   **Annotate the alert with:** _image/spoc URL [selected from dropdown] Load Graph [label] ${{load_graph_field_name_here}}